-The popular north west coast includes stunning Galley Bay and serene Soldier Bay; the south west region is adorned with emerald green hills and is generally less developed; on the east coast Half Moon Bay, now a National Park, stretches for almost a mile around the curved bay while further east Long Bay’s calm waters are protected by a coral reef and ideal for children.
+The popular north west coast includes stunning Galley Bay and serene Soldier Bay; on the east coast Half Moon Bay, now a National Park, stretches for almost a mile around the curved bay while further east Long Bay’s calm waters are protected by a coral reef and ideal for children.

 For absolutely breathtaking views of the island, climb Mount Obama (formerly known as Boggy Peak).
 The mountain boasts steep hills of ancient volcanic formation that are covered in plush vegetation and exotic flowers.
 The mountain's peak is an idyllic spot for seeing the sky be painted an array of pink, orange and yellow in the early evenings.
 A visit to Shirley Heights Lookout is a must, particularly on a Sunday when the far reaching views are accompanied by sizzling barbecues, rum punch and lively reggae and calypso beats.

 Take a step back in time and tour evocative English Harbour, home to historic Nelson's Dockyard, the world's only Georgian dockyard still in operation and to discover more about the roots of the island visit Betley's Hope, Antigua's first sugar plantation, which was built in 1674.
 Adorned with restored stone windmills, a historic distillery and a regal Great House, Betley's Hope is a fantastic day out to learn about the island's principal national export – sweet Caribbean sugar.